isw-kudos/huddo-docs/docs/boards/howto/connections/connections-ui.md

 If you're an administrator looking for how to set this up, see the [install documentation here](../../connections/customizer/integrations.md).

+## Huddo Boards Settings

+!!! warning "Important - this is a necessary extension"

+Common settings, such a URL, which is required for all other extensions to work.

+## Community Widget Download Fix

+!!! warning "Important - this is a necessary extension"

+Due to a limitation with the standard HCL Connections URL widget that Huddo Board uses.
+Specifically it adds the 'allow-downloads' to the sandbox attribute of the iframe.

 ## Related Tasks

 You can create and view tasks related to the HCL Connections page you're currently viewing.
 Look for the Huddo Boards icon in the Connections header and file viewer.